hikaya-io/activity/README.md

 # Run the app locally

-If your using more then one settings file change manage.py to point to local or dev file first.
+If you're using more then one settings file change manage.py to point to local or dev file first.
 ```bash
 $ python manage.py runserver
 ```